fariduddinghani/pagarmangkok/content/_index.md

       ![](/images/PAGARMANGKOK HOME.png)

-      <center>Pagarmangkok is an home-based graphic design & upcycle lab.
+      <center>Pagarmangkok is a home-based graphic design & upcycle lab.
 He
       works mainly with gouache, ink, and watercolor.
 Here you can find his artworks and can buy them, such as book covers, posters and upcycle book binding.</center>